YamaKentucky/stereo_camera_git/README.md

 This Python script is for detecting the position coordinates of a marker using a stereo camera.

 ## Requirement
-Soft:OpenCV2 Hard:stereo camera, infrared LED marker
+Soft: OpenCV2 Hard: stereo camera, infrared LED marker

 ## Usage
 - Create a "calibration" folder in the working directory.